 Freezing extends the shelf life of food.
 Blanching food before freezing prevents the enzymes in foods from affecting the quality of the foods during storage.

 |May 1, 2009||348-596|

 |Fruits and Vegetables: How Much Do I Need?||Aug 13, 2015||HNFE-266P|

 Do you find it difficult making time for exercise in your busy week?
 Taking care of your family and working can make regular physical activity seem unrealistic.
 Here are some ideas to help fit exercise into your busy schedule.

 Buying and eating locally grown foods – foods that are produced near you or in Virginia – offer numerous benefits for you and your community.

 |May 1, 2009||348-127|

-A child grows about two to three inches and gains four to five pounds each year.
-Proper nutrition and opportunities to play and be physically active are critical to ensure that your child grows properly and adopts healthy behaviors for lifelong health.
+Rapid growth and development occurs during the preschool years, ages 2 through 5.
+A child grows about 2 to 3 inches and gains 4 to 5 pounds each year.
+Proper nutrition and opportunities to play and be physically active are critical to ensuring your child grows properly, learns to enjoy nutritious foods, and adopts healthy behaviors for maximum development and lifelong health.